UoS-TV/VOI/docs/Health and Safety/index.md

 # Health and Safety

-The use by FVPT students of the technical facilities of the Department of Music and Media, e.g. its studios, edit rooms, portable equipment, and vehicle, are subject to the following conditions.
+The use by FPBE students of the technical facilities of the Department of Music and Media, e.g. its studios, edit rooms, portable equipment, and vehicle, are subject to the following conditions.

 ## Health and Safety Background